Ropinirole

 Ropinirole, sold under the brand name Requip among others, is a medication used to treat Parkinson's disease (PD) and restless legs syndrome (RLS).
-In PD the dose needs to be adjusted to the effect and treatment should not be suddenly stopped.
 It is taken by mouth.

 Common side effects include sleepiness, vomiting, and dizziness.
-Serious side effects may include pathological gambling, low blood pressure with standing and hallucinations.
+Serious side effects may include pathological gambling, hypersexuality, low blood pressure with standing and hallucinations.
 Use in pregnancy and breastfeeding is of unclear safety.
 It is a dopamine agonist and works by triggering dopamine D2 receptors.